Gibbatron/Gibbatron.github.io/rnaseq-course-d1.md

 ---

-Not all commands have options, and most commands have optional options - you don't have to use them!
+**Note: Not all commands have options, and most commands have optional options - you don't have to use them!**

 ---